-The items in the Development Kit and their use are as follows:
+The items in the kit and their use is as follows:

-- CD-ROM with Dynamic C software, Jackrabbit controller and Rabbit 2000[TM] microprocessor documentation.
+- CD-ROM with Dynamic C software and Rabbit 2000 documentation.
 You may install this software by inserting the disk into your CD-ROM drive.
 If it doesn't start automatically, click on "setup.exe."
-This software runs under Windows '95, Windows '98, and Windows NT.
+This software runs under Windows '95, '98 and Windows NT.
 We suggest taking the option to load the documentation to your hard disk.
-The documentation is in both HTML and Adobe PDF format, and may be viewed with a browser. - Jackrabbit BL1810 controller board.
-This is a complete controller board that includes a Rabbit 2000 processor, 128K of flash memory, and 128K of RAM. - Prototyping Board.
+The documentation is in HTML or Adobe PDF format, and may be viewed with a browser. - Jackrabbit controller board.
+This is a complete controller board that includes a Rabbit 2000 processor, 128K of flash memory and 128K of RAM (Random Access Memory).
+You can use this board to demonstrate the use of the Rabbit 2000. - Prototyping Board.
 The Jackrabbit board can be plugged into this board.
 The Prototyping Board includes various accessories such as pushbutton switches, LEDs, and a beeper.
-In addition, you can add your own circuitry in the prototyping space provided. - Programming cable.
-The programming cable is used to connect your PC serial port to the Jackrabbit board to write and debug C programs that run on the Jackrabbit board. - Loose parts kit.
-This bag of parts contains parts that you can solder to the Prototyping Board for various demonstrations. - AC adapter.
-The AC adapter is used to power the Jackrabbit board.
+In addition, you can add your own circuitry. - Programming cable.
+This is a cable that is used to connect your PC serial port to the Jackrabbit board to write and debug C programs that run on the Jackrabbit board. - Loose parts kit.
+This bag of parts contains parts that you can solder to the Prototyping Board for various demonstrations. - Wall transformer.
+This is used to power the Jackrabbit board.
 The wall transformer is supplied only for Development Kits sold for the North American market.
-The Jackrabbit can also be powered from any DC voltage source between 7.5 V and 25 V. The regulator becomes rather hot for voltages above 15 V.
+The Jackrabbit board in the Development Kit can also be powered from any DC voltage source between 9 V and 15 V. Higher voltages can be used, but may make the regulator rather hot.

-1.2.2 Documentation
+1.2 Documentation

-• Our documentation is provided in paperless form on the CD-ROM included in the Development Kit.
-(A paper copy of this "Getting Started Manual" is included.)
-Most documents, including a comprehensive Jackrabbit User's Manual, are provided in two formats: HTML and PDF.
-HTML documents can be viewed with an Internet browser, either Netscape Navigator or Internet Explorer.
+Our documentation is provided in paperless form on the CD-ROM included in the Development Kit.
+(A paper copy of this "Getting Started" manual is included.)
+Most documents are provided in two formats: HTML and PDF.
+HTML documents can be viewed with an internet browser, either Netscape Navigator or Internet Explorer.
 HTML documents are very convenient because all the documents are hyperlinked together, and it is easy to navigate from one place to another.
 PDF documents can be viewed using the Adobe Acrobat reader, which is automatically invoked from the browser.
 The PDF format is best suited for documents requiring high resolution, such as schematics, or if you want to print the document.
-Don't print a hard copy from the HTML version because the HTML version has no page numbers and the cross-references and table of contents links only work if viewed on line.
+Don't print a hardcopy from the HTML manuals because they have no page numbers and the cross-references and table of contents links only work if viewed on line.
 The PDF versions contain page number references to allow navigation when reading a paper version of the manual.
 To view the online documentation with a browser, open the file default.htm in the docs folder.
 When you open the default.htm file with your browser, you will see a page similar to that shown below.